matthewstewart/kieu/README.md

 # Kieu
-An Open Source Salon Application.
+In Development.
+An Open Source Salon Web Application.
+The current state of development can be viewed at [https://kieusalon.herokuapp.com/](https://kieusalon.herokuapp.com/).

 ## Install
 ```